michaelryap/responsive-images-tutorial/README.md

 Let’s establish our logic in psuedocode.

--When the browser-width is 0 to 480 pixels, dynamically scale the images within a single column.
--When the browser-width is 480 to 960 pixels, dynamically scale the images within two columns.
--When the browser-width is 960 to 1440 pixels, dynamically scale the images within three columns.
--When the browser-width is 1440 pixels and above, dynamically scale the images within four columns.
+*When the browser-width is 0 to 480 pixels, dynamically scale the images within a single column *When the browser-width is 480 to 960 pixels, dynamically scale the images within two columns *When the browser-width is 960 to 1440 pixels, dynamically scale the images within three columns *When the browser-width is 1440 pixels and above, dynamically scale the images within four columns

 **Step 5**